Martiless/flawlesscooking/README.md

 1. I used various coder forums at times when I had difficulty with aspects of the code.
 The use of sites such as [W3 Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) was hugely helpful, as well as coding community sites like [Site Point Community](https://www.sitepoint.com/community/)
 Any code taken from these sites were edited to suit the needs of this site.
-1. CSS Code for the image on the *Recipe* page was help with by the tutors from Code Institute
+1. CSS Code for the image on the *Recipe* page helped with by the tutors from Code Institute

 ***
 [Back to top](#Flawless-Cooking-Cookery-School)